 The movie features a cast that naturally reflects the historical diversity of its subject matter, without explicit race or gender swaps.
 Its narrative, however, strongly critiques traditional identities by portraying white male characters as central to the systemic exploitation and violence against the Osage Nation.

-Killers of the Flower Moon does not feature any identifiable LGBTQ+ characters or themes.
-The film's extensive historical narrative is entirely focused on the Osage Nation murders and the related socio-political dynamics, without any inclusion or representation of LGBTQ+ individuals or issues.
+Killers of the Flower Moon does not feature identifiable LGBTQ+ characters or themes.
+The film's scope is entirely centered on the historical events of the Osage murders and the exploitation of Native Americans in the 1920s, without incorporating any LGBTQ+ narratives.

 The movie does not contain any action or adventure elements.